Goldendoodle Breed Information and facts>

 To prevent painful tears and other problems clip your dog’s nails at least once or twice a month if he doesn’t wear them down naturally.

-Your dog’s ears should be checked on a weekly basis for redness or a bad odor.
+Your dog’s ears should be checked every week for redness or a bad odor.
 This may indicate an infection.

 You need to make your Goldendoodle get used to being examined and brushed when he’s a puppy.